Strange Magic (film): Plot

 Plum's escape rouses Bog King, who recaptures her while Sunny and the Imp escape.
 Sunny returns to the ball and tries to hit Dawn with the love potion.
 Bog interrupts the celebrations and captures Dawn just as she is sprayed by the love potion and the imp steals it in order to spread it throughout the forest.
 Bog orders them to deliver the potion to him by moon-down or he will harm Dawn.
 Defying her father's order, Marianne flies off after her sister while he grants Roland a small army to head off on foot to Bog's castle.

 Dawn falls in love with Bog due to the potion, and Bog has her imprisoned for his own sanity.
 Marianne arrives and fights with Bog to return her sister.
 When she realizes the severity of the situation, the two of them begin to find common interests.
 When they consult Sugar Plum for an antidote, she explains that true love will negate the effects of the potion.
+Bog hadn't known this, as he refused to listen to Sugar Plum after his failed attempt with the love potion years before.
 A mutual attraction begins to develop between Marianne and Bog, but only Griselda sees it.

 Sunny recovers the potion from the imp and gives it to Roland as they march on to the castle.
 Bog sees this and suspects that Marianne had set him up, breaking his heart again as he leaves her stranded in a spider web.
 She escapes and joins in the battle taking place at the castle.
 Sunny frees Sugar Plum, Dawn, and the love-stricken forest creatures that the imp had hit with the love potion.

-In the escape, Bog holds the mouth of his den open long enough for everyone to escape.
-He survives, to Marianne's relief, and Sunny reveals his true feelings to Dawn, and they kiss.
-Bog and Marianne finally admit their feelings for each other and kiss.